D.C.-area forecast: Late-day storms likely; weekend dries out and heats up

 Get our daily forecasts on your Amazon Alexa device.

 Today (Thursday): A passing shower is possible anytime, but thunderstorms should not fire up until later in the afternoon.
 With all the clouds, highs should only reach the upper 70s to low 80s.
-Humidity is moderately high (mid- to upper 60s dewpoints).
+Humidity is moderately high (mid- to upper 60s dew points).
 Southwest winds are brisk, and a few storms could be strong enough to produce locally damaging wind gusts.
 Confidence: Medium-High

 Tonight: Showers and thunderstorms are most likely in the evening, before decreasing overnight.
 Rainfall amounts are highly variable, with some places getting an inch or so and others much less than that.
 Winds calm with lows in the low to mid-60s.
 Confidence: Medium-High

-Tomorrow (Friday): Skies should partially clear but a few showers/thunderstorms could still pop up in the afternoon.
+Tomorrow (Friday): Skies should partially clear, but a few showers/thunderstorms could still pop up in the afternoon.
 Winds are light from the west.
 Highs mainly hold in the low 80s and humidity is still moderate with dew points mainly in the mid-60s now and through the weekend.
 Confidence: Medium-High

 Tomorrow night: Skies steadily clear out in the evening, with temperatures pleasantly in the 70s.
 Winds are calm and lows drift down to the low to mid-60s.
 Confidence: Medium-High